 This week, the part you have all been waiting for – we’re going to look at how the Spartans fought.
-This is part six of our series (previous parts I, II, III, IV, V, VII) looking at Sparta and its place in cultural memory.
+This is part six of our series (I, II, III, IV, V, VI, VII, Gloss., Retrospective) looking at Sparta and its place in cultural memory.
 As we discussed briefly before, there are two core myths in the Spartan mystique, the myth of Spartan equality, and the myth of Spartan military excellence.
 We have spent the last four weeks examining the former and found it badly wanting.

 Of course, the myth of Spartan equality isn’t what guarantees Sparta’s place in popular culture.
 Sure, academics and op-ed writers might discuss Spartan society, but we don’t make movies and video games about Spartan society (perhaps we should – they’d be distressing dystopias, but there’s a market for that these days).
 We make movies and video games about Spartan warriors.
 And to a lot of folks, that’s all that matters – the child abuse, brutality, slavery, demographic collapse and all the rest becomes somehow ‘worth it‘ if that results in Sparta producing the ‘best’ warriors.